I am not a professional photographer but I have never considered photography to be just an hobby, it has been an

-My interest for wildlife drove me to many trips to remote areas of Borneo, Brazil, Canada, and Peru, these have been interesting and learning experiences.
+Interest for wildlife took me to remote areas of Borneo, Brazil, Canada, and Peru, I has been very interesting and lot of learning experiences.

-I retired in 2012, finally a free man I can travel as much as I want; in 2013 I went for a 8 months journey across South East Asia, visited Bhutan, Cambodia, Laos, Myanmar, Thailand and Viet Nam, always carrying my cameras, the opportunities are unlimited, people, amazing people, beautiful people!
-I really like the Asian world, I am still in Vietnam!
+I retired in 2012, finally a free man I could travel as much as I wanted; in 2013 I had an 8 months journey across South East Asia, visited Bhutan, Cambodia, Laos, Myanmar, Thailand and Viet Nam, always with my cameras, the opportunities are unlimited, people, amazing people, beautiful people!
+I really like the Asian world, I settled in Vietnam.

-Please take a moment to view some of the images I have captured over the years.
-I consider myself to be very fortunate to have seen and experienced some of earth’s breathtaking locations, its amazing wildlife and people.
+Please take a moment to view the images I have captured over the years.
+I consider myself very fortunate to have experienced some of earth’s most breathtaking locations, its amazing wildlife and people.
 It is my pleasure to share these places and images with you, if you have any questions, comments, or requests, please do not hesitate to contact me.
 Thanks for visiting!